luqmaany/frequency/README.md

-# Convey
+# Frequency

-**Convey** is a modern, cross-platform word and party game built with Flutter.
-Designed for fun, flexibility, and social play, Convey brings friends and families together for fast-paced guessing, creativity, and laughter.
+**Frequency** is a modern, cross-platform word and party game built with Flutter.
+Designed for fun, flexibility, and social play, Frequency brings friends and families together for fast-paced guessing, creativity, and laughter.

 > 🚧 **This project is in active development!**
 > Features are being added, the UI is evolving, and your feedback or contributions are welcome as the game comes together.